 - Keep iteration planning in mind when making use-cases

 - the idea of a use-case is a manageable task for one iteration (at least the happy path through the use-case)

 - if your use-cases are bigger than that they should probably be broken up.

-Implementation PrinciplesHere are some random good principles for implementation, many of which are from the XP and Agile schools of thought.
+Implementation PrinciplesHere are some good principles for implementation, many of which are from the Agile school of thought.